-I’d heard so many rave reviews for this cookie and I’d been wanting to try it for a long time.
+I’d heard so many rave reviews for this cookie recipe and I’d been wanting to try it for a long time.
 But for one reason or another, I kept putting off baking them.

 The Secret of World Peace Cookies